tinganho/express-request-language/README.md

 Name of the language cookie.
 It will store the current language tag of the user's session and remain until `maxAge` expires or changed by `cookie.url`.

 ##### cookie.options (optional)
-The options are the same options as express uses in `res.cooke(name, value. options)`.
+The options are the same options as express uses in `res.cookie(name, value. options)`.
 Please checkout their [documentation](http://expressjs.com/4x/api.html#res.cookie).

 ##### cookie.url (optional)
 Set the change language URL.
 Lets say that you set the value to `/languages/{language}` in your configurations.
 If you visit with your browser to `/languages/en-US`.
 It will actually change your language cookie value to `en-US`.